ruturaj-t-s/Practical-Simulation---Central-Limit-Theorem/README.md

 ## 📁 Contents

-- `CLT_simulation.ipynb` – The core notebook containing simulations, visualizations, and explanations.
+- `Central Limit Theorem Simulation.ipynb` – The core notebook containing simulations, visualizations, and explanations.
 - `README.md` – This file, providing context and guidance for users.
-- *(Optional)* `biased_die_simulation.ipynb` – For extended work on the biased sampling case (if added).
+- `biased_die_simulation.ipynb` – For extended work on the biased sampling case.

 ## 🛠️ Tools Used

 - Python
 - NumPy
-- Matplotlib / Seaborn
+- Matplotlib
 - pandas
 - Jupyter Notebook